 Each month your au pair is required to attend a cluster meetup hosted by your Local Coordinator.
 Need a refresher on why these events are important for your au pair to attend?
 Here’s a quick rundown.

-Cluster events combat homesickness.
+Cluster events foster friendships.

 Moving to a new country and living with a family is a big change for your au pair.
 One of the main reasons your au pair is required to attend monthly meetups is to build relationships with other au pairs.
 When your au pair has friends that support them, their program year will be more enjoyable.
 This also makes them a better caretaker for your children.
 When returning home, our au pairs often tell us about the lifelong friendships they made while on program.